Bastian/Javacord/README.md

 The version number has a 3-digit format: `major.minor.trivial`
 * `major`: Increased extremely rarely to mark a major release (usually a rewrite affecting very huge parts of the library).
- You can expect this digit to not change for several years.
 * `minor`: Any backwards incompatible change to the api.
-You can expect this digit to change about 1-3 times per year.
 * `trivial`: A backwards compatible change to the **api**.
 This is usually an important bugfix (or a bunch of smaller ones) or a backwards compatible feature addition.
-You can expect this digit to change 1-2 times per month.

 ## 🔨 Deprecation policy